xmpp-iot/xmpp-iot.github.io/backers/index.md

 - Internet of Things standardisation in an open process is good
 - Collaboration between companies should use encryption
 - Sessions from clients to servers should likewise use good encryption
-- Authentication and authorisation of access should be used and enforced on different levels
+- Authentication and authorisation of access should be used and enforced

 ## Organisations: